-a.
 Acute radiation dose is exposure to a large radiation dose over a short time (the period of exposure is considered short when the dose is delivered so quickly that damaged DNA cannot repair itself).
 At low levels of radiation exposure, the amount of cell death or mutation that results is usually irrelevant and does not impact the function of an entire organ.
 With an acute radiation dose, large numbers of cells may die and impact the ability of organs to function.
 Acute radiation dose results in a specific and prompt effect called acute radiation syndrome (or radiation sickness).
 The dose at which symptoms occur depends on the sensitivity of various cells to radiation.
 In general, the faster a cell divides and the less specialized it is (e.g. an immature blood cell is less specialized then a mature one), the more sensitive it is to radiation.
 Immature blood cells are the most radiation-sensitive cells.
 Effects and outcomes of the three acute radiation syndromes are shown in Table 3.
-Soil moisture gauge users are rarely exposed to more than 0.2 rem/year, which is too low to result in acute radiation syndrome.
+Radiation levels when using radioactive sealed sources at The University of Arizona are too low to result in acute radiation syndrome.